You Are Not Alone

 An international support association with many regional branches in many countries.
 You can find your local branch on the above link.

-A Facebook support group with both new and experienced mothers giving and receiving support, for babies up to 1 year old.
+A large and active Facebook support group with both new and experienced mothers giving and receiving support, for babies up to 1 year old.

 Breastfeeding Older Babies & Beyond

-A Facebook support group for mothers feeding children over age 1.
+A large and active Facebook support group for mothers feeding children over age 1.
 Also the birthplace of the advert idea!
 International.

-Though these organisations and their helplines are UK based, their websites contain excellent and reliable information.
+(Though these groups and organisations and their helplines are UK based, their websites contain excellent and reliable information no matter where you are.)

 Providing mother to mother and parent to parent breastfeeding support at meet-ups across Great Britain.
 Their trained breastfeeding counsellors work as volunteers to provide a network of support options including local calls, a national Helpline, emails and social media.